tdrygg/ETL_Project/README.md

 The final tables or collections that will be used in the production database.

-You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.
+Final technical report with the above information and steps required to reproduce your ETL process.

 ## Project Report
 At the end of the week, your team will submit a Final Report that describes the following: